pryv/dev-site/source/faq-api.md

 There are three main access types (see more info [here](https://api.pryv.com/concepts/#accesses)):

 - **Personal accesses** are used by apps that need to access the entirety of the user's data and/or manage account settings.
 They grant full permissions, including management of other accesses.
 This type of access can create app accesses.
 - **App accesses** are used by the majority of apps which do not need full, unrestricted access to the user's data.
 They grant access to a specific set of data and/or with limited permission levels (e.g. read-only), according to the app's needs; this includes the management of shared accesses with lower or equivalent permissions.
-This type of access can create shared accesses.
+This type of access can only create shared accesses.
 - **Shared accesses** are used for person-to-person sharing.
 They grant access to a specific set of data and/or with limited permission levels (e.g. read-only), depending on the sharing user's choice.
 This type of access can not create other accesses.

 ## How long should I keep an access token valid ?